Rose-STL-Lab/rose-stl-lab.github.io/docs/guide/limit.md

 > LXC upstream's position is that those containers aren't and cannot be root-safe.
 They are still valuable in an environment where you are running trusted workloads or where no untrusted task is running as root in the container. —— [Linux Containers - LXC - Security](https://linuxcontainers.org/lxc/security/)

 Our position is Docker-based development should be deployed to the Nautilus cluster.
 However, you may request privilege on a short term basis with valid reason (e.g., to build a Docker image for your accepted paper).
+However, docker overlay2 storage driver [does not work well with LXC](https://discuss.linuxcontainers.org/t/problem-running-docker-inside-lxc-container/10392), so you may need to downgrade docker to 2.3.0 in order to use the removed `overlay` driver.
+See [Troubleshooting](/troubleshooting.md) for more information.

 ## Firewall